 When the snow has fallen and wrapped the landscape with its softness and comfort, it’s time to break the ice and have some artistic adventures with this white medium.

-Some of these eight pieces are easily made, but others require time and a bit of concentration.
+Some of these eight snow constructions are made easily, but others require a bit more time and concentration.
 And the preparation of a few, of course, is better left to professionals.

 1. Snow Angels